ome/omero-documentation/omero/developers/Server/ObjectGraphs.rst

 On first reading, the above may feel daunting.
-If model object graph traversal is not working as desired, thus requires adjustment, review of debug logs from :file:`var/log/Blitz-0.log` typically pinpoints the cause and a minor adjustment to :source:`blitz-graph-rules.xml
+If model object graph traversal is not working as desired, thus requires adjustment, review of debug logs from :file:`var/log/Blitz-0.log` typically pinpoints the cause and a minor adjustment to :blitz_source:`blitz-graph-rules.xml
-<components/blitz/resources/ome/services/blitz-graph-rules.xml>` often
+<src/main/resources/ome/services/blitz-graph-rules.xml>` often
 suffices as the fix, with integration tests providing reassurance that the adjustment was acceptable.
 Sometimes it can take time and thought to devise that fix, but one can expect small changes to suffice to fix most bugs.
-In getting this new graph traversal implementation to initially pass integration testing, no test failures required a substantial rethink of the basic approach and :source:`GraphTraversal.java
+In getting this new graph traversal implementation to initially pass integration testing, no test failures required a substantial rethink of the basic approach and :server_source:`GraphTraversal.java
-<components/server/src/ome/services/graphs/GraphTraversal.java>` itself
+<src/main/java/ome/services/graphs/GraphTraversal.java>` itself
 did not require a significant rewrite.

 The actual lists of transition rules arose in part as a way to achieve